bloodyteabiscuts/bloodytea/README.md

 i dont block people unless i *need* to block someone, no one blocked currently i think

-iwcare, dniuf, dniuid, c+h, w2i, and ***EXXTREMELY*** occasionally sv are in my name. iwcare is my standard when i'm tired/on pt in general, dont be shy to int! others are self-explanatory.
+iwcare, dniuf, dniuid, c+h, w2i, and <ins>***EXXTREMELY***</ins> occasionally sv are in my name. iwcare is my standard when i'm tired/on pt in general, dont be shy to int! others are self-explanatory.

 ummm i probably degrade myself for having bad ponies, even though they're decent at best, please teach me more styles

-um when we cuddle, please coverme... or ill mov e to back of u unless u go behind me. i really adore group cuddling so please dont be afraid to cuddle when I have another person
+um when we cuddle, please coverme... or ill move to back of u unless u go behind me. i really adore group cuddling so please dont be afraid to cuddle when I have another person

 </details>